mitchellvitez/doldrums/README.md

 ### Structure

-I wrote the parsing using [Megaparsec](https://hackage.haskell.org/package/megaparsec).
+Compilation is split into several stages, and the code is split as well.
+The AST definition of the language lives in the `Language` module.
+Parsing happens in `Parse`, and typechecking in `Typecheck`.
+The `Template` module performs template instantiation to actually evaluate programs.

-The `run` function performs each stage of the compilation pipeline.
-In order, it parses a small prelude (written in Doldrums), reads an input file, parses, typechecks, evaluates, and shows the program results.
+The `runBase` function in `Lib` performs each stage of the compilation pipeline.
+In order, it parses a small prelude (written in Doldrums), reads an input file, parses, typechecks, evaluates, and shows the program's result.

 ## The Doldrums language